 Research has been carried out to verify the activity data for crops.
 In 2008 and 2011, MPI commissioned reports investigating N2O emission factors and activity data for crops (Thomas et al., 2008, 2011).
-The reports compared activity data from the Stats NZ Agricultural Production survey with the Foundation for Arable Research production database.
+The reports compared activity data from the Stats NZ Agricultural Production Survey with the Foundation for Arable Research production database.
 Data for wheat and maize between the two data sources were very similar, although differences were evident for some of the other crops.

-The accuracy of synthetic nitrogen fertiliser data has also been assessed by comparing fertiliser sales data received from the Fertiliser Association of New Zealand with data collected from the Agricultural Production survey.
+The accuracy of synthetic nitrogen fertiliser data has also been assessed by comparing fertiliser sales data received from the Fertiliser Association of New Zealand with data collected from the Agricultural Production Survey.

-The Fertiliser Association sales data are used rather than the Agricultural Production survey data because the sales data are considered to be more accurate.
-Around 98 per cent of New Zealand synthetic nitrogen fertiliser is sold by two large companies that provide sales data to the Fertiliser Association.
-The Fertiliser Association provides an estimate of the additional synthetic nitrogen fertiliser sold by other companies (2 per cent).
-In contrast, the Agricultural Production survey data are collected from a sampling frame of around 49,300 individual farms.
-There are a large number of differently named fertilisers, and the survey respondents often have difficulty filling in the fertiliser component in the annual questionnaire.
-Some farmers use contract fertiliser spreading companies (including aerial spreading) and may not have an accurate estimate of the tonnes of fertiliser applied.
-The Agricultural Production census and survey data verified the long-term trend of the increasing use of synthetic nitrogen fertiliser.
+The Fertiliser Association sales data are used rather than the Agricultural Production Survey data because the sales data are considered to be more accurate.
+Nearly 98 per cent of New Zealand synthetic nitrogen fertiliser is sold by two large companies that provide sales data to the Fertiliser Association.
+The Fertiliser Association provides an estimate of the additional synthetic nitrogen fertiliser sold by other companies (around 2 per cent).
+In contrast, the Agricultural Production Survey data are collected from a sampling frame of around 49,300 individual farms.
+Some farmers use contract fertiliser spreading companies (including aerial spreading) and may not have an accurate estimate of the tonnes of fertiliser applied or are unsure on how to fill in the questionnaire accurately, given the amount of different fertilisers used and their varying names.
+The Agricultural Production Census and Survey data verified the long-term trend of the increasing use of synthetic nitrogen fertiliser.